-DIY testing kits are usually very easy to use.
-You just have to do some simple actions for testing your environment.
+DIY testing kits are usually straightforward to use.
+You have to do some simple actions to test your environment.

 In most cases, you’ll follow these steps:

-- When you take your sample(s), use an envelope (included) to mail them to the laboratory that will provide analysis screening.
+- When you take your sample(s), use an envelope (included) to mail them to the laboratory to provide analysis screening.
 Lab analysis will not cost you anything because fees are included in the price of the kit.

 - When the lab receives your samples, a laboratory specialist will analyze and prepare them.
-Usually, in the next 7 to 10 business days, you will receive a detailed written report on your results, naming the pollutants that were detected in your sample.
+Usually, in the next 7 to 10 business days, you will receive a detailed written report on your results, naming the detected pollutants in your sample.
 You’ll also receive a summary of suggested actions to take to return healthy indoor air quality based on your results.

 Advantages of Testing Your Air

 The most important is knowledge.
 You will gain information about the health of your environment.
 With this information, you can make more intelligent decisions on approaching airborne pollutants in your home.
 For example, based on the results you get from using an allergen test kit, you might decide to invest in an air purifier to eliminate allergens and decrease your symptoms.
 Or results from using a lead test kit can advise you to hire a lead abatement professional to remove harmful lead hazards from your home.